-The opening question found on the College’s Confidential Family Financial Statement (see U.S., Canada, or International version, depending on the student's nationality) asks the family to indicate how much the student and parents are able to pay toward the coming year’s tuition, room and board.
-Please be generous when making a payment proposal on the CFFS.
+The CSS Profile asks the family to indicate how much the parents are able to pay toward the coming year’s tuition, room & board.
+Please be generous when making this payment proposal.
 If resources are scarce, your family may want to consider redirecting a portion of its charitable giving toward tuition for, traditionally, whatever is paid toward Catholic education may be counted as a portion of one’s charitable giving.

 The Church encourages the faithful to be generous in supporting Catholic education, for it is an apostolic work; one ordered toward the spiritual benefit of those who receive it and the Church at large.
 Canon Law (222 and 800.2) exhorts the Christian faithful to be generous in their support of apostolic works, including Catholic education, and to provide for the decent sustenance of those who carry out these ministries.
 As our Lord said, “the laborer deserves his food” (Matt.
 10:10).